cassydm/rockies_moneyball_part-deux/README.md

 *Improving ERA and K/BB Ratio, while focusing on identifying CL and RP players for trades*

 ### Fielding
+The 2007 Colorado Rockies team did out perform the 2024 team in terms of overall team fielding percentage and assist.
+There is a significant difference in the team fieling percentage for the left field postion.

+*Recommendation:*
+*Improving fielding percentage for left field position, while focusing on identifying possible trades for this position*
 ### Performance vs. Salary